 Learn many different ways to make Cricut Christmas ornaments.
 Get inspired by this list of over 25 ornaments to make with a Cricut!

-I have made a lot of Christmas ornaments with my Cricut over the past 10 years and I’ve been busy making more for this year.
+I have made a lot of Christmas ornaments with my Cricut over the past 10 years and I’ve been busy making more for this year during the holiday season.

-And you don’t need to stop with ornaments, these would make super cute gift tags or acrylic keychains (or both)!
+And you don’t need to stop with ornaments, these would make super cute gift tags, great gifts, or acrylic keychains (or both)!